-- An arpeggio is the notes of a given chord played individually instead of all at once.
+- An arpeggio is the notes of a given chord played individually.

 - As a result of learning arpeggio shapes, you will know exactly where all the chord tones are on the fretboard, which will lead to stronger, and more melodic solos.

 - Practice these through the cycle of fourths.

 - Below are some basic arpeggio shapes over a major and minor ii-V-I progression.
 I will present only a few, but it is important that you eventually learn every arpeggio shape.

 Here are the arpeggio shapes for a C major ii-V-I progression.
 The shapes for D minor 7, G7, and C major 7 are written out.

 - When practicing, play the shapes ascending as well as descending.